Make Your Fact Sheet

 Getting Your Resume Reviewed

 Once you are satisfied with the draft of your resume, it is time to get feedback from others.
 Depending on your level of comfort, it can be helpful to begin by gathering feedback from a few trusted friends, family members, or connections in your immediate network.
-You may find that different people offer very different pieces of advice about resumes, but look for common points and core principles that seem to stand out to others, and always ask for specifics about the rationale for their feedback.
+You may find that different people offer very different pieces of advice about resumes, but you can look for common points and core principles that seem to stand out to others, and always ask for specifics about the rationale for their feedback.

 Submitting Your Resume